kaibyao/recipe-chicago-deep-dish-pizza/README.md

 ## Prep: Meat

 Italian sausage is usually what goes in a Chicago-style, though you can substitute with anything.
-I just bought the store variety.
+I just bought the store variety (Johnson’s, which is admittedly serviceable).

 ## Prep: Sauce